idamachmadfaizin/Idam.Libs.EF/README.md

 }
 ```

-2. Inherite ITimeStamps to your entity
+2. Implement the `ITimeStamps` to your entity.
 ```cs
 using Idam.Libs.EF.Interfaces;